 International Student Services

 International Student Services (ISS) provides support services and customized advising for all international students adjusting to studying at UCalgary and to life in Canada.
 This includes programs that connect international and Canadian students.
-ISS includes one full-time Regulated Canadian Immigration Consultant (RCIC), two Regulated International Student Immigration Advisors (RISIAs) for temporary residence immigration advising (study permits, work permits, and visas), and one casual RCIC for permanent residence immigration advising.
+ISS includes one full-time Regulated Canadian Immigration Consultant (RCIC), one Regulated International Student Immigration Advisors (RISIAs) for temporary residence immigration advising (study permits, work permits, and visas), and one casual RCIC for permanent residence immigration advising.

 6. Student Ombuds

 The Student Ombuds

 The Student Ombuds is a confidential support for when you need advice about a situation in your program.
 They can advise you of your rights and help you navigate the process whether you're required to withdraw, facing an appeal or investigation, or in another similar situation.
 The Student Ombuds (Jeff Stransky) can connect with you by phone, email, SKYPE or ZOOM or in person in MacEwan Student Centre (MSC) 274.

 7. Career Services

 CareerLink is students’ go-to hub for everything Career Services — book advisor appointments, register for events and search for jobs all in one place.
 For students thinking of international careers, MyWorldAbroad is a web platform for developing global careers skills.
 All UCalgary students have access – just use your UCalgary email address to log in.

 8. Leadership and Student Engagement

 - Orientation – Fall Orientation, Online Orientation, First Year Council

 - Leadership Programs – Camp LEAD, CliftonStrengths for Students, Co-Curricular Record, Emerging Leaders, Leadership Exchange conference, Leadership on Demand, Peer Helper Program, Sophomore Leadership Program, Student Leadership Conference, Student Activities Fund.

 - Community Engagement Programs – ucalgarycares – days and nights of service, reading week programs, spring and summer programs, Meal Exchange

 - Student Life Programs – UCalgaryStrong Festival, Unwind social events, Last Lecture Series.